Fast broadband lifts revenue growth for Europe's cable operators

 That comes in sharp contrast to the five-year decline in sales for Europe's telecom operators, hurt by fierce competition from new entrants and strict regulation from Brussels.

-Cable operators in the 28-nation European Union made 21.5 billion euros (15.1 billion pounds) in revenues last year, with half from broadband and telephony.
+Cable operators in the 28-nation European Union made 21.5 billion euros ($22.8 billion) in revenues last year, with half from broadband and telephony.

 Cable companies have been competing with traditional telecom operators such as Deutsche Telekom and Orange with their ability to provide faster Internet access over their cable network.